allanwhite/contentful-mc-uploader/content/in-echo/academy/27-hl7-204-the-hl7-scheduling-messages-siu-and-srm/learnarticle.md

 AIP|1||1069^GOOD^ALLAN^B|RADIOLOGIST||20160515134500|15|min|45|min||
 ```

 If you're looking to integrate EHR data with your application without becoming an HL7 expert, Catalyze can help.
 Learn more about our hosted, HIPAA-compliant HL7 integration platform here.

+Looking for further help on integrating an SIU or SRM feed with an EHR?
+Check out this post: [SIU Integration Help](http://content.catalyze.io/siu-scheduling-integration-help)